 INFO - 02/07/25 09:32:03 - 0:00:12 - 200 - 745.83 examples/s - 7457.25 words/s - ARITHMETIC: 0.7744 - LR: 1.0000e-04\\ INFO - 02/07/25 09:32:10 - 0:00:19 - 400 - 868.08 examples/s - 8679.18 words/s - ARITHMETIC: 0.5370 - LR: 1.0000e-04\\ INFO - 02/07/25 09:32:17 - 0:00:26 - 600 - 950.02 examples/s - 9499.33 words/s - ARITHMETIC: 0.4251 - LR: 1.0000e-04\\ INFO - 02/07/25 09:32:23 - 0:00:33 - 800 - 951.52 examples/s - 9514.31 words/s - ARITHMETIC: 0.3710 - LR: 1.0000e-04\\ INFO - 02/07/25 09:32:30 - 0:00:40 - 1000 - 952.58 examples/s - 9524.71 words/s - ARITHMETIC: 0.3344 - LR: 1.0000e-04\\ }

-These report the time, the time elapsed since the program was launched, the number of optimization steps run (in multiples of the parameter \texttt{--report\_loss\_every}, $200$ by default), the number of training examples, and tokens, processed per second (on average), the training loss, and the learning rate.
-Here, we see that the model is processing a little less than $1000$ examples per second, which suggests that an epoch (300,000 examples by default) will be completed in a little more than $5$ minutes.
+These log the time, elapsed time since the program was launched, number of optimization steps run (in multiples of the parameter \texttt{--report\_loss\_every}, $200$ by default), tnumber of training examples, and tokens, processed per second (on average), training loss, and learning rate.
+Here, the model is processing a little less than $1000$ examples per second, indicating that an epoch (300,000 examples by default) will be completed in a little more than $5$ minutes.
 The learning rate does not change over time (because we did not use warmup or scheduling).
 Finally, and most importantly, the loss is decreasing, which indicates that the model is indeed learning.
-On average the loss should decrease, and stay stable once the model does not learn anymore.
+On average the loss should decrease, and remain stable once the model does not learn anymore.
 An increasing loss is the telltale sign that something is wrong (usually a bug in the code).
 These logs are written by function \texttt{print\_stats()}, in \texttt{src/trainer.py}.\\